xStarbound/xStarbound/doc/lua/root.md

 - Since `.` and `[` are always parsed as operators, object keys containing any `.` or `[` characters cannot be specified in a JSON path and must instead be directly accessed in Lua.
 - In asset paths, `?` always terminates a subpath, and as such, object keys containing `?` characters cannot be specified in an asset path containing a JSON subpath and have to be directly accessed in Lua instead.
+- An empty path (i.e., an empty JSON path string, or nothing after the colon in a file path) returns the root object or array (or whatever else the root JSON value is).

 Because of this and other considerations, JSON keys containing non-alphanumeric characters should be avoided in Starbound JSON.